gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

 And that's it!
 Your GPU is now part of the gintonic network, ready to crunch some AI tasks and earn you some $GIN.

 {% hint style="info" %}
 **First time jitters?** It's normal to feel a bit nervous when setting this up for the first time.
-If you run into any issues, check out our Troubleshooting section or reach out on our community Discord.
+If you run into any issues, check out our Troubleshooting section or reach out on our community \[Discord Channel]\(https://discord.gg/sGkz4RHz).
 {% endhint %}

 In the next section, we'll cover how to monitor your node and track your earnings.
 Happy distilling!